 How does living in rural setting compare to urban settings after SCI?

 Based on data from one province (BC) so far, our results suggest that people living in rural and urban settings face similar challenges in terms of accessibility and health after SCI.
 The results also revealed that individuals living in an urban setting were more likely to report depression.
 Future research should expand to other provinces for their rural and urban trends.

 How can secondary complications after SCI be mitigated?

-How costly are hospital-acquired pressure ulcers (PU) and urinary tract infections (UTI)?
+How costly are hospital-acquired pressure injuries (PI) and urinary tract infections (UTI)?

 What financial resources are required for future traumatic SCI care needs?

 Our general population is aging and people who get injured are also getting older.
 The number of people age 60 and older getting injured will double, costing the healthcare system an additional of $16.4 million (CAD) by 2032 due to the complex medical conditions with advancing age.
 Prevention and awareness will be key to battle the imminent increase in traumatic SCI.

 How can SCI care be improved?